Terms and conditions

 If you attend a graduation ceremony, you will have your first name (or preferred middle name) and surname announced.
 We are unable to use names that do not appear within your official name as registered on your student record.
-If you have a query about your name you should contact your Faculty Office to make a change to your officially registered name.
 Names cannot be amended after an award has been made unless they have been legally changed due to gender reassignment.

 Your name may be passed to an external organisation which provides guidance on name pronunciation, to assist with the announcement of names at the ceremonies.

 All names may also be used on University merchandise including the graduation hoodie, which lists the names of all students graduating in the degree congregation.

 You should contact us to discuss any issues arising in relation to this use of personal information.